rocketbot-cl/O365/README.md

 List all email, you can specify a filter

 3. List unread emails
-List unread emails
+List all unread emails from your mailbox

 4. Read email for ID
-Read email for ID
+Read an email usign its ID

 5. Send Email
-Send email
+Send an email

 6. Reply Email
-Reply an email
+Reply an email using its ID

 7. Forward Email
-Forward an email
+Forward an email using its ID

 8. Download attachments
-Download attached files
+Download attached files from an email

 9. Mark as unread
 Mark an email as unread